udacity/pdsnd_github/README.md

 # Explore-US-Bikeshare-Data
-Programming for Data Science with Python Nanodegree Program - Project II
+Programming for Data Science with Python Nanodegree Program - Project II Programming for Data Science with Python Nanodegree Program - Project II Programming for Data Science with Python Nanodegree Program - Project II

 ## Overview
 we will explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
 Using Python, the system will ask you three questions that is :